ULL-ESIT-PL/hello-jison/location/README.md

 ## The grammar

-It is important to keep the actions in the grammar as simple as possible and isolate the code in a separated file.
+It is important to keep the actions in a grammar as simple as possible and isolate the code in a separated file.

 ```js
 %{